-Abstract-To leverage the elastic nature of cloud computing, a solution provider must be able to accurately gauge demand for its offering.
-For applications that involve swarm-to-cloud interactions, gauging such demand is not straightforward.
-In this paper, we propose a general framework, analyze a mathematical model, and present a prototype implementation of a canonical swarmto-cloud application, namely peer-assisted content delivery.
-Our system - called CYCLOPS - dynamically adjusts the off-cloud bandwidth consumed by content servers (which represents the bulk of the provider's cost) to feed a set of swarming clients, based on a feedback signal that gauges the real-time health of the swarm.
-Our extensive evaluation of CYCLOPS in a variety of settings - including controlled PlanetLab and live Internet experiments involving thousands of users - show significant reduction in content distribution costs (by as much as two orders of magnitude) when compared to non-feedback-based swarming solutions, with minor impact on content delivery times.
+In this paper, we propose a general framework and present a prototype implementation of peer-assisted content delivery application.
+Our system - called CYCLOPS - dynamically adjusts the bandwidth consumed by content servers (which represents the bulk of content delivery costs) to feed a set of swarming clients, based on a feedback signal that gauges the real-time health of the swarm.
+Our extensive evaluation of CYCLOPS in a variety of settings - including controlled PlanetLab and live Internet experiments involving thousands of users - shows a significant reduction in content distribution costs when compared to existing swarming solutions, with a minor impact on the content delivery times.